staff0rd/DigitalIcebreakers/README.md

 Digital Icebreakers is a platform for presenters and audiences to collaborate, play, and experiment together.

 ## How it works
 A presenter creates a *Lobby* and audience members join by pointing their phone cameras at the presenter's screen and scanning the QR code.
-The presenter can then guide the audience through games and experiences by clicking *New Game*.
+The presenter can then guide the audience through games and experiences by clicking *New Activity*.
 Try it out on [digitalicebreakers.com](https://digitalicebreakers.com).

 ## Build